goshalas benefited

 • This simple act gives us sorted waste at the source itself, making the rest of the process frictionless.

-S - Salvage (Reuse)
+S - Salvage (Recover)

 This fresh, unsaleable, but perfectly edible produce is immediately diverted.